 - Bug fixes:

-- Smoother F5 camera view for 3D fields
+- Improved smoothness of F5 camera view for 3D fields.

-- F8 bird’s eye view reoriented so north is up (for some aircraft, e.g. SBach)
+- Reoriented F8 bird’s eye view so that north is up (for some aircraft, e.g. SBach).

-- Adds the BD-5J high performance microjet by Jim Bede.
+- Added the BD-5J high performance microjet by Jim Bede.
 Included versions:

 - 50%-scaled 102-in span model designed by Sean Cassidy (au117), maker of the prototype molds for Bill Hempel’s BD-5J.

 - 50%-scaled ARF designed by Bill Hempel (uses the newer JetCat P140-RX turbojet with 32-lb static thrust).